-Traditional Aid: Although funding could potentially be provided through a number of traditional service contracts, success still relies on a number of individual stakeholders working together.
+Although funding could potentially be provided through a number of traditional service contracts, success still relies on a number of individual success still relies on a number of individual stakeholders working together.
 There is limited incentive for them to do so in a traditional service contracts.